gnl42/jira-testkit/README.md

-JIRA TestKit
+Jira TestKit
 ============

-The JIRA TestKit was created to make it easier for plugin developers to set up integration tests for JIRA.
+The Jira TestKit was created to make it easier for plugin developers to set up integration tests for Jira.

 Using the TestKit
 -----------------

 The TestKit has two components: the `jira-testkit-plugin` and the `jira-testkit-client`.
-The plugin component is a JIRA plugin that should be installed when running integration tests, and the client component contains the classes that you will interact with in your test code.
+The plugin component is a Jira plugin that should be installed when running integration tests, and the client component contains the classes that you will interact with in your test code.